pari-11/heart-disease-model/README.md

 numpy
 ```
-###Author
+### Author
 Parnika Thakur
 Student engineer focused on building functional, logic-driven projects.
 Comfortable across the full stack — from models to UI, backend to deployment.
+Linkedin: www.linkedin.com/in/parnikathakur